HB248 Alabama 2015 Session

 - Crimes and offenses, possession of marijuana, violation punishable by a fine only, Secs.
 13A-12-213, 13A-12-214 am'd.

-This bill would define unlawful possession of marijuana in the first degree as possession of over one ounce of marijuana and unlawful possession of marijuana in the second degree as possession of one ounce of marijuana or less.
+- Defines unlawful possession of marijuana in the second degree as possession for personal use of one ounce or less.

-This bill would make the first offense of unlawful possession of marijuana in the second degree a violation, punishable by a fine only.
+- First offense of unlawful possession of marijuana in the second degree would be a violation punishable by a fine only.

 - Subjects